-One look at the Ha-Ha XIX entry roster at www.baja-haha.com tells you that boat types in this year's fleet are as varied as ever, and the crews who sail them will be as colorful as in years past.
+One look at the Ha-Ha XX entry roster at www.baja-haha.com shows you that boat types in this year's fleet were as varied as ever, and you can bet that the crews who sail them are as colorful as in years past.

-In addition to many first-timers, there will undoubtedly be plenty of 'repeat offenders' who want to replay some of the fun and great sailing that they had the last time around.
+In addition to many first-timers, there were plenty of 'repeat offenders' who want to replay some of the fun and great sailing that they'd experienced the last time around.
 Some full-time Mexico cruisers even sail all the way back to San Diego each fall just to re-do the rally.